The project was split into four distinct parts with volunteers working alongside archaeologists on the following:

 3. Conservation and survey of Cunsey Bloomery Forge

 A large part of the Cunsey Forge site had been used as a rubbish dump and was also heavily overgrown with trees.
 Without the clearing of rubbish, the site would have continued to deteriorate.
 The site has now been surveyed and excavated and conserved with the addition of an interpretation panel to tell the story of the findings.
+Go to 'READ' (above, right) to read the report.

 4. Satterthwaite bloomery and charcoal pits